opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 ### The `list` action

-The `DatatabelsEnabledControllerTrait` adds a `list` action to your controller.
-This action is reposible for returning the JSON_formatted record data in response to the `dataTables` plugin's ajax request.
+The `DatatablesEnabledControllerTrait` adds a `list` action to your controller.
+This action is reposible for returning the JSON-formatted record data in response to the dataTables plugin's ajax request.

 Most of the time, you shouldn't have to override this method.
 Override the other convenience methods in the controller and entity manager class instead.

-However, if you like to define your routes via annotations on the controller action method, then you can override this method as follows:
+However, if you like to define your routes via annotations on the controller action method, then you can override this method as follows (the route name and url are up to you, of course):

 ``` php